prof-sky/simplipfy/readme.md

 - ziamath>=0.10
 - latex2mathml

-Some IDEs read the setup.py and setup.cfg and offer to auto install needed packages.
+Some IDEs read the `setup.py` and `setup.cfg` and offer to auto install needed packages.
 The necessary packages should be installed from the step before, so don't install them by hand.

 # Build packages
-in each package folder is a buildPackage.ps1.
+in each package folder is a `buildPackage.ps1`.
 Those files build the package and in case of the lcapy-inskale package it also tests it before it gets build.
 The new build package is modved to Pyodide/Packages and the Pyodide/solve.py is updated automatically and annotated with the current Package version

+# Host inskale locally
+To host inskale locally you only have to go to the Pyodide Folder and execute `StartServer.ps1` this executes a simple http server integrated with Python.
+It executes it from a script called `GzipSimplePythonHttpServer.py` to support Gzip compression for .whl-Files.
+Inskale is then hosted on `http:\\localhost:8000`.
+It is important to go to `http:\\` and not `https:\\` because the simple http server does not support the https protocol.
+For an integration into an IDE it the `StartServerProcess.ps1` and `StopServerProcess.ps1` may be helpful. `StartServerProcess.ps1` starts a process and retrieves the process id and saves it into `server.pid`, which `StopServerProcess.ps1` uses to stop the process if the process is still running.
+`StartServerProcess.ps1` calls `StopServerProcess.ps1` when `server.pid` is in the directory.
+Some IDEs can be configured to execute a skript before executing code so the Server can be started before the IDE accesses `http:\\localhost:8000` to debug and test inskale.